 Back and forth, round and round.

-I finally decided that trying to lose ten pounds would be okay as long as I was improving my diet.
-More protein – something that’s hard to re-introduce when you’ve had an eating disorder.
+I finally decided that trying to lose ten pounds would be okay as long as I improved my diet.
+Maybe more protein – something that’s hard to re-introduce when you’ve had an eating disorder.
 More vegetables – I still tend to avoid sides.
 More fresh fruit.

 It seemed like a good idea at the time.
 I should’ve been more suspicious of my eating disorder’s silence.
 I should’ve talked about losing weight with my therapists – avoiding discussing the choices you’re making with the experts trying to help you is a sign you should pay attention to.

 I went back to using small bowls without even think about it.
 It’s a common eating disorder thing.
 You use small dishes, small cutlery, small portions.
-It allows you to think the amounts you portion out are normal.
+It lets you believe the amounts you portion out are normal.
 You start thinking dinner in a half-cup bowl is a good thing.

 Sneaky, sneaky, sneaky.
 Eating disorders and other addiction-style problems are sneaky.
 They don’t want you to get unhooked.
 I get it: where would they go if you were better?
 They dig in.
 They mount covert campaigns.

-I’m a bit irritated with myself for succumbing.
-I’m a bit irritated I went ahead with something I knew deep down was a bad idea.
-However, I’m also kind of chuffed that I figured it out before things got out of hand.
-I’m pleased I recognized dangerous territory before things got dire.
-Even so, the inside voice still thinks I should lose weight.
+I’m irritated with myself for succumbing.
+I’m irritated I went ahead with something I knew was a bad idea.
+However, I’m also chuffed I figured it out before things got out of hand.
+I recognized dangerous territory before things got dire.
+That’s a win.
+Even so, the inside voice still thinks I should lose weight..

-The thoughts parts of the eating disorder are hard to break free from.
-It’s the biggest challenge.
+The thoughts part is the biggest challenge.
 It takes the most time.
-The thinking shows up everywhere and infects everything.
+The defective thinking shows up everywhere, infects everything.

 What else am I going to do with my time but work on recovery?
 It’s a reasonable pursuit to engage in (some of the time: don’t make it your life).
 Besides, I know how re-engaging with my eating disorder ends.

-*Paraphrased from something Red says in the movie version of “The Shawshank Redemption”.
+*Paraphrased from the movie version of “The Shawshank Redemption”.